ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-25-on-what-it-takes.md

 ## Final thoughts and reflections

-If we want to build Filipino-centric language models, we need to build it our way.
+If we want to build Filipino-centric language models, we need to build them our way.
-This entails:
-adapting innovations happening in other parts of the world in our own local contexts and constraints and not simply importing them *(diskarte)*, creating governance and incentive structures that support long-horizon and experimental activities *(sipag at tiyaga)*, and building grassroots networks with a shared and well-scoped goal *(bayanihan)*.
+This entails adapting innovations from other parts of the world to our local contexts and constraints rather than simply importing them *(diskarte)*, creating governance and incentive structures that support long-horizon, experimental work *(sipag at tiyaga)*, and building grassroots networks around a shared, well-scoped goal *(bayanihan)*.

-A more realistic sketch: I believe a good goal is to train Filipino-centric LMs that cover the country's major languages (Tagalog, Cebuano, Ilokano, Hiligaynon, Bikol, Kapampangan).
+To make this concrete: a good goal would be to train Filipino-centric LMs that cover the country's major languages (Tagalog, Cebuano, Ilokano, Hiligaynon, Bikol, Kapampangan).
-The most reasonable approach here is to post-train on a strong multilingual base model, then evaluate this LM on a new version of FilBench where all these languages are well represented.
+The most reasonable approach is to post-train on a strong multilingual base model, then evaluate on a new version of FilBench where all these languages are well-represented.
-The first major constaint is data, so we need to find ways on how to obtain them either from scraping, native-speaker annotation, or synthetic data generation (this entails diskarte).
+The first major constraint is data, so we need to source it through scraping, native-speaker annotation, or synthetic data generation (*diskarte*).
-The second major constraint is compute and money, so we need to establish partnerships from industry or organizations who are willing to fund its acquisition (this entails bayanihan).
+The second is compute and funding, which calls for partnerships with industry or organizations willing to underwrite them (*bayanihan*).
-Finally, a lot of this work will require a lot of experimentation and data ablations, and people willing to support the work (*sipag at tiyaga*).
+Finally, much of this work demands sustained experimentation, data ablations, and people willing to see it through (*sipag at tiyaga*).

-As I've said, the tools and recipes are publicly available, and I truly believe that we have the qualities to make it work.
+As I've said, the tools and recipes are publicly available, and I truly believe we have the qualities to make it work.
 The ball simply needs to get rolling.